syncfusion/blazor-docs/src/lists/listview/how-to/create-dual-list-from-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to create dual list from ListView
+# How to create dual list from listview

 The dual list contains two ListView.
 This allows you to move list items from one list to another using the client-side events.
 This section explains how to integrate the ListView control to achieve dual list.